Getting to Zero — Illinois

 Verified Net Zero Energy Buildings in Illinois

-Projects are featured on the Net Zero Honor Roll when they are verified net zero energy through the New Buildings Institute's database.
+Illinois Green is tracking and mapping the status of projects throughout Illinois recieving zero energy, carbon, water and waste certification.
+Projects are featured on the Net Zero Honor Roll when they achieve one of the following: ILFI’s Net Zero Energy certification, USGBC’s LEED Zero Energy certification, or Phius ZERO* certification.
 Buildings on the Honor Roll are recognized annually in October at Illinois Green's Limelight Gala.

 Exterior of Adlai Stevenson High School